 - Specify the enlistment mode.
 For a resource manager instance to participate in a specific distributed transaction, it needs to enlist an XAResource instance with the JTA javax.transaction.Transaction object.
 The WebLogic Server transaction manager provides three enlistment modes: static, dynamic, and object-oriented.
-Enlistment modes are discussed in greater detail in "Enlisting and Delisting an XAResource in a Transaction" on page 11-6. - Bootstrap the XAResource in the event that the WebLogic Server transaction manager must perform crash recovery.
-(The JTA Specification does not define a standard API to do so; see Java Transaction API).
+Enlistment modes are discussed in greater detail in Section 11.3, "Enlisting and Delisting an XAResource in a Transaction". - Bootstrap the XAResource in the event that the WebLogic Server transaction manager must perform crash recovery.
+(The JTA Specification does not define a standard API to do so; see the Java Transaction API at http://java.sun.com/products/jta/index.html).